-1. If front panel DIP switch #3 (slave clock) is pressed down, the received clock signal from the remote unit is used as an internal clock signal and is transmitted to the user's equipment through pin 15.
+1. If front panel DIP switch #3 (slave clock) is pressed down, the received clock signal from the remote unit is used as an internal clock signal and is transmitted to the user's equipment through pins 12 and 15.